Loading market data...

 Who controls BGF Retail?

 The Hong family controls BGF Retail through BGF, the holding company created in the group's 2017 split.
-Chairman Hong Suk-jo founded the convenience business under the Bokwang group, and his family, including second-generation leadership in management, holds the controlling interest in the holding company.
+Chairman Hong Suk-jo has led the convenience business since 2007, after its 1990 launch under the Bokwang group as the Korean licensee of FamilyMart, and his family, including second-generation leadership in management, holds the controlling interest in the holding company.

 How can foreign investors get exposure to BGF Retail?